AlgebraicJulia/GraphicalLinearAlgebra.jl/README.md

-# LinearAlgebra
+# GraphicalLinearAlgebra
-Theories of linear algebra and graphical linear algebra
+Theories of graphical linear algebra

+We take an e-graphs approach to linear algebra expressions.